MatchPoint

 Player Confirmation

-Each player is required to confirm their availability before an upcoming match, eliminating no-shows.
+Each player is required to confirm their availability before an upcoming match.

 Hard Requirement